Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 - You decrease the risk of tension headaches caused by neck pain.

-Summary: Get a right model with multiple armrest adjustments, like Steelcase Gesture.
+Summary: Get a right model with multiple armrest regulation, like Steelcase Gesture.
 This chair moves its armrests together with your arms so that you’re supported regardless of the device you’re using.

 SUMMARY: Home office chair adjustments are important to correct your posture and to alleviate pain.
 If you already have chronic pain, invest in a good model, such as the Embody or Gesture.
 Otherwise, even a cheaper ergonomic model can help you prevent pain if it has the necessary basic adjustments.